 Spend time at Marpa House

-Marpa House is situated on the edge of Ashdon, a small village in rural Essex, near Saffron Walden, and offers a tranquil environment for reflection, study and meditation practice.
+Marpa House is situated on the edge of Ashdon, a village in rural Essex, near Saffron Walden, and offers a tranquil environment for reflection, study and meditation practice.

-Residents and guests are asked to attend morning and evening pujas; other sessions are optional.
+Guests are asked to attend morning and evening pujas; other sessions are optional.

-Marpa House has a shrine room, tea room/library, dining room, small shop, and prostration room, along with several bedrooms of varying sizes.
-There is a large garden with an orchard area and vegetable plot.
+We have a shrine room, a tea room/library, a dining room, a small shop, and a prostration room, along with many bedrooms of varying sizes.
+There is a garden with an orchard area and a vegetable plot.
+Our grounds are peaceful, enhanced by the daily Buddhist routine of shared meditation and pujas.

 Routine Timetable